Development after two clubs

 The opener accepts the transfer with 3-card support.
 Sometimes the transfer is accepted with only 2-card support if the Clubs are too weak to rebid and the hand is not strong enough to bid 2N.

-Opener bids 3 with a
+Opener bids 3

 suit and reversing strength.
 Opener bids a new suit (not